Windsor Gardens

 PROFILE FAQ

-Windsor Gardens has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Windsor Gardens has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Two projects identified by AreaSearch are expected to impact the area: Lochiel Park Green Village (final stages), Klemzig Village Shopping Centre Expansion & Refurbishment.
-Other notable projects include Klemzig Interchange Upgrade and River Torrens Linear Park Trail Upgrade - Klemzig Section.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified two projects likely affecting the region: Lochiel Park Green Village (final stages), Klemzig Village Shopping Centre Expansion & Refurbishment.
+Other notable initiatives include Klemzig Interchange Upgrade and River Torrens Linear Park Trail Upgrade - Klemzig Section.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.